Saturday, Dec. 14, 2019

 In order to participate in commencement, doctoral students are required to wear a doctoral gown, graduate hood with the appropriate color piping, cap and tassel.
 Graduate students are required to wear a master's gown, graduate hood with the appropriate color piping, cap and black tassel.
-Undergraduate students are required to wear a bachelor's gown, green or blue collar stole if they are receiving Latin honors), cap and black tassel.
+Undergraduate students are required to wear a bachelor's gown, green collar stole (or a blue collar stole if they are receiving Latin honors), cap and black tassel.
 Students will not be allowed to participate in the ceremony if they are not attired appropriately.

 Students may also borrow all or part of their regalia from recent GC graduates rather than purchasing their own items.

 U.S. military personnel may wear appropriate military dress uniforms in lieu of regalia.
 Regalia should not be worn over military uniform.

 Bachelor's, master's, and specialist students are encouraged to decorate their cap.
 Inspirational messages, celebrations of achievement, university pride, and expressions of gratitude are particularly appropriate.
-Decorations should be limited to the top surface of the cap and should lay as flat to the mortar board as possible to prevent obstructing the view of others.
+Decorations should be limited to the top surface of the cap and should lay as flat to the mortar board to prevent obstructing the view of others.
 For master's and specialist students, the decoration also must not interfere with the hooding portion of the ceremony.
 Decorations should be consistent with Georgia College’s Code of Conduct and reflect our commitment to the 3Rs.
 The university reserves the right to require graduates to change their cap if it is deemed inappropriate.
 If you have questions about whether or not your decoration is appropriate, you may email a picture of your cap to email@example.com in advance of the ceremony.

 Proper attire is required of all students participating in the ceremony.
 Please wear dark shoes; low heels are strongly encouraged.